 Photo: Sreten Bozic BEHOLD: BALL BEARING!
+E

-E A century ago, the ball-bearing was invented.
-It reduced the coefficient of friction by a factor of a thousand.
-By applying a well-calibrated ballbearing between two neolithic millstones, a man could now grind in a day what took his ancestors a week.
-The ball-bearing also made possible the bicycle, allowing the wheel - probably the last of the great neolithic inventions - finally to become useful for self-powered mobility, Man, unaided by any tool, gets around quite efficiently.
+A century ago, the ball-bearing was invented.
+It reduced the coefficient imposition of maximum privilege and exploitation.
+It would be possible of friction by a factor of a thousand.
+By applying a well-calibrated ballto control the patterns of urbanization if the organization of space were constrained by the power man has to move through it. bearing between two neolithic millstones, a man could now grind in a day Bicycles are not only thermodynamically efficient, they are also cheap. what took his ancestors a week.
+The ball-bearing also made possible the With his much lower salary the Chinese acquires his durable bicycle in a bicycle, allowing the wheel - probably the last of the great neolithic fraction of the working hours an American devotes to the purchase of inventions - finally to become useful for self-powered mobility.
+Man, unaided by any tool, gets around quite efficiently.
 He carries one gram of his weight over a kilometer in ten minutes by expending 0.75 calories.
 Man on his feet is thermodynamically more efficient than any motorized vehicle and most animals.
 For his weight, he performs more work in locomotion than rats or oxen, less than horses or sturgeon.
 At this rate of efficiency man settled the world and made its history.
-At this rate, peasant societies spend less than five per cent and nomads less than eight per cent of their respective social time budgets outside the home or the encamoment.
+At this rate, peasant societies spend less than five per cent and nomads less than eight per cent of their respective social time budgets outside the home or the encampment.